 Software systems often enforce an account lockout policy to protect against mass automated attempts to guess a user's password.
 If a user makes a certain number of failed login attempts within a particular time interval, they may be denied further attempts for a designated time period.
 These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to sign in successfully.

 The enforced portal lockout policy depends on which type of identity store you're using:

 Built-in identity store

 The built-in identity store locks out a user after five consecutive invalid attempts.
 The lockout lasts for 15 minutes.
 This policy applies to all accounts in the identity store, including the initial administrator account.
 This policy cannot be modified or replaced.

-Enterprise identity store
+Organization-specific identity store

-When you're using an enterprise identity store, the account lockout policy is inherited from the store.
+When you're using an organization-specific identity store, the account lockout policy is inherited from the store.
 You may be able to modify the account lockout policy for the store.
 Consult the documentation specific to the store type to learn how to change the account lockout policy.